 If your international travels take you to more than one region, we highly recommend investing in a universal adapter that can be used throughout your trip and across the world—they also work with either grounded or ungrounded plugs, and grounded or ungrounded outlets.
 It is important to remember that adapters will not act as power converters—they will only allow you to plug into local outlets.

-For a simple visual way to find plug and socket types by country, you can input your destination on the International Electrotechnical Commission’s Word Map.
+For a simple visual way to find plug and socket types by country, you can input your destination on the International Electrotechnical Commission’s World Map.

 Do I need a converter?

 There are two global standard voltage networks, 110V and 220V.
 The United States runs on 110V so most of our devices are designed for that system.
 Consequently, American travelers would need a voltage converter when visiting countries that run on a standard 220V system.
 That means most of the world except for North and Central America and Japan.

 Converters should be used with electric products that are simple heating devices or have mechanical motors – things like hair dryers, shavers, steam irons, or small fans.
 Converters are not designed to be used for long periods of time, so keep device usage to a maximum of 2 hours.
 When not in use, converters must be unplugged from the wall.